StartBlogWebsite maintenanceHow big do photos actually have to be that you place in the margin or in a gallery?

 When scaling or recalculating an image file to the desired output size, a DPI value can typically be specified for the resolution.
 Which value is the right one for the correct output on the screen?
 The answer is amazingly simple: it doesn't matter.

-DPI (= dots per inch) refers to the density of pixels in the graphic per inch of the output medium.
-Since the pixels of a bitmap graphic are represented by pixels, the term PPI = pixel per inch is more appropriate.
-This information is particularly important for printing.
-A graphic with a pixel size of 300x300 pixels would have an output size of exactly 1x1 inch when printed at 300 dpi/ppi, at 150 dpi/ppi only 150 pixels would be placed on each output inch, resulting in an output size of 2x2 inches.
-Since the amount of data would be the same in both cases and only the print density would differ, the printed image would be larger in the second case, but the sharpness of the representation would be reduced accordingly.
+The term DPI (= dots per inch) refers to the density of the pixels of the graphic per inch of the output medium during output.
+As the pixels of a bitmap graphic are represented by pixels, the term PPI = pixel per inch is more appropriate.
+The specification is particularly important for printing.
+A graphic with a pixel size of 300×300 pixels would have an output size of exactly 1×1 inch when printed at 300 dpi/ppi; at 150 dpi/ppi, only 150 pixels would be placed on each output inch, resulting in an output size of 2×2 inches.
+As the amount of data would be the same in both cases and only the print density would differ, the printed image would be larger in the second case, but the sharpness of the image would be reduced accordingly.

 The output size on the screen, however, has always been decoupled from units of length such as centimetres or inches; what counts here is the absolute pixel size, or a relative value such as the percentage of the available window width.
 How many centimetres the display ultimately takes up on the screen varies depending on the output device as significantly as, for example, the screen area of a compact mobile phone differs from the 28-inch display.